 This simple change doesn’t have to cost the earth but can give a cherished piece of furniture a whole new look in a few minutes.
 Consider changing the handles on any piece of furniture (even your kitchen cabinets) to give the piece a bit of an easy update.

 Enhance your home in the smallest of ways simply by adding an interesting wall hanging that will really shake up your space.
 A macramé wall hanging can add that bit of texture and depth that your wall feels naked without.
 Plus, it’ll help draw attention to a piece of furniture you love, such as our statement-making Hercules chest of drawers.

-In a well-selected colour scheme, a tiling effect draws the eyes of your visitors across the kitchen and adds a bit of activity to your interior.
+In a well-selected colour scheme, the kitchen’s backsplash draws the eyes of your visitors and adds a bit of activity to your interior.
 Above, we’ve taken inspiration from the Sunbleached Terracotta trend to achieve an authentic feeling of Mediterranean living, inspired by the area’s hot summers and handcrafted textures.